-No. 5 Baylor beats No. 12 Oklahoma 41-12Baylor quarterback Bryce Petty scrambles out of the pocket before passing against Oklahoma in the first half of an NCAA college football game, Thursday, Nov.
+No. 5 Baylor beats No. 12 Oklahoma 41-12Baylor 's Clay Fuller, left, celebrates with quarterback Bryce Petty, pointing to the sky after Petty kept the ball on a running play for a score against Oklahoma in the first half of an NCAA college football game, Thursday, Nov.
 7, 2013, in Waco, Texas.
 (AP Photo/Tony Gutierrez)

 WACO, Texas (AP) -- Baylor quarterback Bryce Petty was able to smile even after talking about what an ugly game it was for the Bears' offense.

 Maybe now people will start to believe the fifth-ranked Bears are really good.

 They're still undefeated after a 41-12 victory over 12th-ranked Oklahoma on Thursday night in their first big test of the season.

 ''We're just talented, man.
 We're committed.
 I think that's all you can say about it,'' Petty said. ''It's a very special team.''

 Baylor (8-0, 5-0 Big 12) scored twice in the final minute before halftime and stretched its school-record winning streak to 12 games since a loss at Oklahoma last November.
 The Bears are 8-0 for the first time.

 Even though Baylor came in leading the nation in scoring (64 points per game) and total offense (718 yards per game) - and was outscoring opponents by an average margin of 48 points - many questioned how good the Bears were after getting into November without playing a ranked opponent.